SimpleDataLabsInc/prophecy-docs/docs/concepts/genaichatbot.md

    4. Create an index.
 We used an index with dimensions 1536, Cosine metric, and s1 pod type.
    5. Within the appropriate Pinecone Project, generate a Pinecone api key.
 Save it as `PINECONE_TOKEN`.

-### Setup Databricks Secrets and Schemas
+### 1b.
+Databricks Secrets and Schemas

 1. Ensure that your `.env` file contains all the above secrets.
 Use the sample.env as an example, and `source` your `.env` file.
-2. Install the `Databricks-cli` using `pip install databricks`.
+2. Install the `Databricks-cli` using `pip install Databricks`.
 Currently version 0.17.x is supported.
 3. Update this file: `/Users/<username>/.Databrickscfg` with the Databricks host and personal access token (PAT).
-4. Run `setup_databricks.sh` to create the required secrets and schemas.
+4. Run `setup_Databricks.sh` to create the required secrets and schemas.
 5. Expected output of [setup_Databricks.sh]

     - variable definitions